Independence numbers of Johnson-type graphs: The case k <= 3

-\begin{proof} For the case $n = 9$ the computer calculations give us the desired result.
+Let us proceed with the upper bound.
+For the case $n = 9$ the computer calculations give us the desired result.
 Let us repeat the proof of Theorem~\ref{0}, updating it for small values of $n$.
-Let $I$ be an independent set in $J_{\pm}(n,3,0)$.
+Let $I$ be a maximal independent set in $G := J_{\pm}(n,3,0)$.

-First, Theorem~\ref{EL} states that for intersecting family we either we have at most 27 sets or 2-transversal.
-It is known~\cite{frankl1996covers} that for constant 27 can be refined to 10.
-Suppose we have no 2-transversal, hence $|I| \leq 80$, which is enough for $n > 10$.
-For the case $n = 10$, by Deza theorem~\cite{deza1974solution} we have a couple of supports with the intersection of size 2.
-Fix two such supports.
-They have 16 vertices and by the equality $\alpha(4,3,0) = 8$ we are able to take only 8 vertices.
-This refines an obvious bound $|I| \leq 80$ to the desired $|I| \leq 72 = 2\binom{9}{2}$.
+Clearly supports of vertices of $I$ form a 3-uniform intersecting family.
+Theorem~\ref{EL} states that an intersecting family either contains at most 27 sets or has a 2-transversal.
+It is known~\cite{frankl1996covers} that the constant 27 can be refined to 10.

-In the second case we have a one-point transversal set, and we are done by Theorem~\ref{-1} for $k=2$.
+In the first case the family of supports has no 2-transversal.
+Then $|I| \leq 8\cdot 10$, which is enough for $n > 10$.
+Assume the contrary to the statement in the case $n = 10$, id est $|I| > 72$.
+It implies that vertices in $I$ have exactly $10$ different supports.
+Suppose that every pair of supports shares exactly one vertex.
+Then by Theorem~\ref{DezaThm} all the supports have one common vertex, so at least $1 + 2\cdot 10 > 10$ coordinates are required.
+Thus there are supports $f_1$, $f_2$ such that $|f_1\cap f_2| = 2$.
+The initial graph $G$ has 16 vertices with supports $f_1$ and $f_2$; by the equality $\alpha[J_\pm(4,3,0)] = 8$, $I$ has at least 8 missing vertices on these supports.
+This refines the bound $|I| \leq 80$ to the desired $|I| \leq 72 = 2\binom{9}{2}$.